Stonefield Recalls the Golden Age of Railroading

 There's More in Store in the Historic Nelson Dewey Barn

-Stonefield's salute to historic railroading will also include railroad-related displays and model railroad layouts in the historic 1870 Nelson Dewey horse barn.
+Stonefield's salute to historic railroading will also include railroad-related displays and model railroad layouts in the historic 1870 Nelson Dewey horse barn, including some provided by the Mineral Point Railroad Depot Museum.
 There will also be a hands-on railroad layout for children of all ages to operate.

 Other Railroad Days Details